mui/material-ui/docs/data/material/components/alert/alert.md

 <p class="description">Alerts display brief messages for the user without interrupting their use of the app.</p>

+{{"component": "modules/components/ComponentLinkHeader.js"}}

 ## Introduction

-The Alert component can be used to provide important and potentially time-sensitive information in a way that does not interfere with the user's tasks.
-(Source: [ARIA APG](https://www.w3.org/WAI/ARIA/apg/patterns/alert/).)
+The Alert component can be used to provide important and potentially time-sensitive information in an unobtrusive manner.

+:::info
-This component is not documented in the [Material Design guidelines](https://material.io/).
+This component is not documented in the [Material Design guidelines](https://m2.material.io/), but Material UI supports it.

-:::success
+:::

+### Usage

+A key trait of the alert pattern is that [it should not interrupt the user's experience](https://www.w3.org/WAI/ARIA/apg/patterns/alert/) of the app.
 Alerts should not be confused with alert _dialogs_ ([ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/alertdialog/)), which _are_ intended to interrupt the user to obtain a response.
-Use the Material UI [Dialog](https://mui.com/material-ui/react-dialog/) if you need this behavior.
+Use the Material UI [Dialog](https://mui.com/material-ui/react-dialog/) component if you need this behavior.
-:::

-{{"component": "modules/components/ComponentLinkHeader.js"}}

 ## Basics